Ulvi583/Myvie/README.md

 # Myvie
-Myvie Application that used Rxjava and Retrofit
+Myvie Application with Rxjava and Retrofit